mohamedresk23/clean-code-front/README.md

 - No inline styles or scripts?
 - Performance optimized?

-## 📚 12.
-Using This Guide with docs.page

-1. Push your project with this README to a **public GitHub repo**.
-2. Visit [https://docs.page](https://docs.page) and connect your repo.
-3. Docs.page automatically builds and hosts your documentation site for free.

----

 Thank you for reading!
 Feel free to contribute and improve these principles. 🚀